|HD EXPEDITION VIDEO 1: The Rozel, Kansas tornado: Watch Video

-ROZEL, KS - This was a top 3 chase day in Kansas on Saturday, with two of the most dramatic, perfect and photogenic tornadoes I've ever seen.
+ROZEL, KS - This was a top 3 storm observation day in Kansas on Saturday, with two of the most dramatic, perfect and photogenic tornadoes I've ever seen.
 The first Rozel tornado was equal to the legendary Campo, Colorado tornado in my opinion, and will likely be known as one of the best tornadoes of the decade for storm observers.
 The following is a log of the day's expedition.
 All images on this page can be viewed in full-screen high-resolution by clicking the thumbnail.

 I left St. Louis on Friday afternoon, with a stopover in Russell, Kansas for the night.
 My target for Saturday was along and just south of the dryline bulge in south-central Kansas, where strong instability and upper support would be maximized.
 I also was eyeing the area from Hays to near Goodland as a tempting secondary target, an area with lesser amounts of instability but better directional shear closer to the surface low.
 I drifted southward from Russell, favoring the southern target but keeping the northen one within reach if needed.